October 11, 2001

 “Oh God!”
 Andrea cried out.

-The three cousins soon settled down to a comfortable life in Pasadena, California after leaving New York.
+The Three Cousins soon settled down to a comfortable life in Pasadena, California after leaving New York.
 While Logan kept busy with his various filming projects, Dicky and Andrea enrolled their children in school.
-They themselves had yet to plan their next move.
+They had yet to plan their next move.

 As for Andrea, she was concerned that Roger wasn’t in California yet despite Sean’s promise that he would get Roger’s job to send him to California as soon as he could.
 She vowed to confront Sean about that the next time they met.